-Now my heartbeat raced, I was wondering what could I say in front of a couple of hundred people including the who’s who of the organisation ?
+Now my heartbeat raced, I was wondering what could I say in front of a couple of hundred people including the who’s who of the organization?
 However, I always like to be in such situations – an open mic.
 But the way things were unfolding had butterflies in my stomach.
 Soon I heard, “Now I would like one of you youngsters to take the stage.
-He’s a polymath, an engineer and a blogger who loves his handlebar, presenting Atulmaharaj” And I was like wow !
+He’s a polymath, an engineer, and a blogger who loves his handlebar, presenting Atulmaharaj” And I was like wow!
 This means business.

-I grabbed the mic quickly and starting talking about my journey at the organisation.
+I grabbed the mic quickly and started talking about my journey at the organization.
 It hardly took a few seconds before I got hold of the mic.
 Hands started moving and I started walking.
-This meant, things were pretty much under control.
+This meant things were pretty much under control.
 Within no time, I was talking about the blog, and all the other work I do.
-I even told the gathering to google atulmaharaj for more details 😛 But it was a great moment indeed.
-A VP trusting you and allowing a fresher to address a gathering isn’t something that happens everyday.
-So a big shout out to him !
+I even told the gathering to google Atulmaharaj for more details 😛 But it was a great moment indeed.
+A VP trusting you and allowing a fresher to address a gathering isn’t something that happens every day.
+So a big shout out to him!

 I’m pretty sure, that each one of you have had such situation at some or the other point in their life.
 Because as and when you climb the career ladder, more often than not, you will face this.
 So wondering how to tackle impromptu speech situations ?
 How to address a gathering and deliver a talk ?
 Below are few points based on my experience which I think might help you too.

 - First things first, always remember that you will NEVER be told to address a gathering suddenly.
-There will always be a gap to few hours to few minutes.
-You need to utilise this time efficiently.
+There will always be a gap between few hours to few minutes.
+You need to utilize this time efficiently.
 Prepare an opening based on the audience you are gathering.
-For instance you could start with an anecdote or a proverb.
+For instance, you could start with an anecdote or a proverb.
 These are some fool-proof solutions.

 - Don’t hurry through your talk, you will eat up words or fumble.
 Always speak slowly, and take your time.
 Make up the next sentence in mind while you are on the current one.